programmiri/gatsby-timeship/emails/007/a_cat_a_hat_a_parrot.md

 «Aha!
 Captain Json» Says Ruby, already climbing along the rooftops.

 «Excellent!
-See you at Freddie's Friday Show!» Says Captain Swizec with a tip of his hat.
+See you at Freddie's Friday Show!» Says Sailing Master Ward Peters with a tip of his hat.

-«Go!
-Go!
-Help!
-Help!» Croaks Kiwi.

-«You want to help them MORE?
-Even though they call you pirate-parrot behind your back?» Says Captain Swizec.

-«YARR!
-A trip!
-A trip!
-Kiwi wants a trip!» Croaks Kiwi.

-«Ok.
-Bye bye bird!» Says Captain Swizec.

 A few rooftops up London Bridge, at Eat With Json.

 «Boop!
 Captain Json!
 Oooh!
 THAT smells heavenly» Says Ruby.

 «Ah Ruby!
-You look like you have brought a tasty programming problem.
+You look like you have brought me a tasty programming problem.
 Let's see it!» Says Captain Json.

-«Here!» Says Ruby.
+«Here!
+I need to
+next tiny task is to get our Pirate Princess variable and our message  variable to res-the-cat inside our Gatsby function.» Says Ruby.

 «Hmm....
 I see....
-You are going to find a Pirate Princess in the far future and bring her here to help stop murderous Mary's mad masterplan.
-Clever....
-Clever....
 Ok.
 So you need to add code....
-I'll give you two tiny tasks.
-Firstly I'll put Res-the-cat and Kiwi on my .json( hat like this.
-Kiwi holds the message and the PiRATE_PRiNCESS like this.
+I'll give you a hint.
+I'll put res-the-cat and Kiwi on my .json( hat like this.
+Pretend that Kiwi holds the message variable and the Pirate Princess variable.
 How would you code that?!
 Hmmm....» Says Captain Json.

-«Øøøh.... like that?» Says Ruby.
+«Ahoy! ....
+Like that?» Says Ruby.

    res.json({ message: message, princess: PIRATE_PRINCESS })

 «Yes!
-Secondly, if your TimeShip lands in the wrong city or year you will not find a Pirate Princess and thus only send the message.
+And now, if your TimeShip lands in the wrong city or year you will not find a Pirate Princess and thus res-the-cat should only send the message.
 Now code it!
 YARR!
+Look who's here?
 Lizabeth!
-Welcoooome and if you eat this new burger and tell me honestly how it tastes to you, I would be honored to give you my .json( hat.» Says Captain Json.
+My favourite Princess.
+Welcoooome!
+And if you taste this new burger and tell me HOW it tastes different to the regular burger, I would be honored to give you my .json( hat. as a gift.» Says Captain Json.

 «Deal!
 Munch-Munch-Munch!» Says Lizabeth.